Call

 What is Sheet Metal Roofing

 Sheet metal roofing panels start as a large roll of flat tin.
 Think of a roll of aluminum foil, only much bigger.
-The rolls of tin are fed through a machine that forms sheet metal roofs into their various profiles, such as standing seam or ribbed or corrugated.
-We manufacture our own standing seam sheet metal roofing panels in-house.
-Other profiles we offer, such as ribbed and corrugated, are not forms on our lot but purchased elsewhere, such as from American Building Components, in pre-cut profiles and lengths.
+The rolls of tin are fed through a machine that forms the tin into its various profiles, such as standing seam, ribbed, or corrugated.

 Advantages of Sheet Metal Roofing

 Of all the roofs we offer, sheet metal is the coolest and most energy-efficient.
-Sheet metal, such as standing seam, reflect the most heat.
+Sheet metal, such as standing seam, reflects the most heat.
 As a result, your attic and home are cooler during the summer.
 Asphalt shingles reflect the least heat.

 Sheet metal roofs are recyclable in our area.
 We’ve identified metal recycling centers from Denver to Fort Collins and take old metal roofs to them for recycling.
 Asphalt shingles and treated wood roofs are not recyclable.